By purchasing this bundle, you are all set to join the BVHS Book Club!

-We will be reading three local titles throughout 2021:
+We will be reading two more local titles in 2021:

 - “Kinnickinnic Avenue” by Lisa Ann Jacobsen

 *Purchase includes all 2 books and all 2 virtual discussion sessions.

 Can’t join the meetings at the specified day/time?

 - All meetings will be recorded on Zoom so if you miss the meeting, you can still enjoy the discussion later.

 Meeting details will be shared with participants pending purchase.

 Kinnickinnic Avenue: The Heart of Bay View, WI